The changes

 Kings Hall Leisure Centre

-Consultation is expected to begin in early 2024 What we’re doing We’ve appointed a design team to develop initial plans to refurbish and improve Kings Hall Leisure Centre.
-The plans are not yet funded but we are determined to secure and improve the building for the community.
-Why we’re doing it Kings Hall Leisure Centre has been at Hackney’s heart for generations - with thousands of you learning to swim, going to classes or using the gym in this historic...
+What we’re doing We’ve appointed a design team, led by FaulknerBrowns Architects, to develop the initial proposal to refurbish and improve Kings Hall Leisure Centre.
+The plans are not yet funded but we are working to secure and improve the building for the community.
+The current proposal includes: a convenient level access entrance for users with disabilities refurbishing the existing pool a new teaching pool a new sauna and steam room new...